Sudospective/lunar-template/README.md

 1. Thorough testing for both games
 2. Merge files and use game-specific variables rather than game-specific files
 3. Implement shaders for NotITG
+4. Look into possible ways to port AFTs 1:1

 ---
 ## Thank You to These People